mirfieldchurch/mirfieldchurch.github.io/_sermons/2019-03-17-Morning-Sermon.md

 ---
-title: What do you wmat from life?
+title: What do you want from life?
 testament: New
 pastor: Dave Puttick
 book: John 6:22-51